shivvp96/PortfolioBacktester/AUTHENTICATION.md

 ## Overview

-The portfolio backtesting application now includes a comprehensive authentication system with role-based access control.
-This ensures secure access to different features based on user roles and permissions.
+The portfolio backtesting application now includes a comprehensive authentication system with role-based access control and user registration capabilities.
+This ensures secure access to different features based on user roles and permissions, while allowing new users to create their own accounts.

 ## Features